-- 49. The PTS undertakes to continuously enhance effectiveness and efficiency through its QMS, which encompasses all contributing PTS processes and work products.
-One of the functions of the QMS is to identify and implement key performance indicators for evaluating these processes and products.
-The overall aim of the QMS is to support the objective of consistently meeting verification system requirements. - 50.
+- 46. The PTS undertakes to continuously enhance effectiveness and efficiency through its QMS, which encompasses all contributing PTS processes and work products.
+One of the functions of the QMS is to identify and implement key performance indicators for evaluating these processes and products and assure the development of a continual improvement process in the PTS with focus on the verification regime.
+The overall aim of the QMS is to support the objective of consistently meeting verification system requirements. - 47.
 The performance monitoring and testing framework was established by the PTS to create a culture in which quality is monitored as part of normal activities so that stakeholders, such as States Signatories and NDCs, have assurance that the Commission is in compliance with the requirements set forth in the Treaty and its Protocol.
-As part of this process, NDCs, which use the products and services of the IDC, meet in annual workshops to provide their feedback. - 51.
-The 2018 NDC Workshop, which took place from 6-10 May 2018 in Algiers, Algeria was co-organized by the Government of Algeria and its Atomic Energy Commission (COMENA).
-The objectives of the workshop were to provide a forum for NDC experts to share experience in fulfilling their verification responsibilities and to provide feedback on all aspects of the data, products, services and support provided by the PTS. - 52.
+As part of this process, NDCs, which use the products and services of the IDC, meet in annual workshops to provide their feedback, and representatives from States Signatories are invited to participate in activities organized by the PTS, such as OSI exercises or experiments conducted by the IDC. - 48.
 Exchanges of experience and knowledge have been reached through a series of NDC Preparedness Exercises (NPEs) conducted by the NDCs and will continue in the future.
 NPEs represent a further advance along the learning curve for NDCs to perform their verification duties, enhancing the dialogue and cooperation between experts in the various CTBT monitoring technologies and the PTS.

-CTBT: SCIENCE AND TECHNOLOGY 2019 CONFERENCE
+CTBT: SCIENCE AND TECHNOLOGY CONFERENCES

-- 53. Mindful of the obligation under Article IV of the Treaty that States Parties cooperate with the CTBTO "in the improvement of the verification regime, and in the examination of the verification potential of additional monitoring technologies", the CTBT: Science and Technology process was established in 2006 to engage with the global scientific and technological research community. - 54.
-This process continued in June 2019 with the seventh in a series of biennial conferences hosted by the Commission in the Hofburg Palace, Vienna, with support from the European Union.
+- 49. Mindful of the obligation under Article IV of the Treaty that States Parties cooperate with the CTBTO "in the improvement of the verification regime, and in the examination of the verification potential of additional monitoring technologies", the CTBT: Science and Technology (SnT) process was established in 2006 to engage with the global scientific and technological research community. - 50.
+This process continued in June 2019 with the fifth in a series of biennial SnT conferences hosted by the Commission in the Hofburg Palace, Vienna, with support from the European Union.
 Attendance was over 1000, with 128 oral presentations, over 575 research posters, 19 panel discussions and an opening session with high level invitees providing a political and diplomatic context.
 The conference provided a forum for the Commission to maintain awareness of emerging technologies relevant to CTBT verification.
 It explored methodologies for monitoring the performance of the verification regime and considered topics related to capacity development and the education and training of those who contribute to the installation and maintenance of relevant monitoring facilities and to data processing and analysis.
 It also highlighted monitoring for nuclear explosions in a global context and put special emphasis on the active participation of the CTBTO Youth Group (CYG).
 The event was an opportunity for the Group of Eminent Persons (GEM) to meet and discuss ways and means of advancing the universality of the treaty and its entry into force.
+The SnT2019 conference report "Scientific Advances in CTBT Monitoring and Verification 2019" can be read and downloaded from: https://events.ctbto.org/sites/default/files/2020-08/SnT2019report_published.pdf.